 #1.Fender Single Tex-Mex Strat Neck Pickup

 For those who are interested in the best strat neck pickup, the Fender Single Tex-Mex Strat Neck Pickup is one of the better options out there.
-This strat neck pickup gives you increased output, warm tones, sparkling highs all in a vintage style strat pickup.
-It is masterfully built and constructed and is definitely well priced for the quality.
+This strat neck pickup gives you increased output, warm tones, and sparkling highs all in a vintage style strat pickup.
+It is masterfully built and constructed and is definitely well-priced for its quality.

 Best Strat Neck Pickup